MarioTeachesTyping/MarioTeachesTyping/README.md

 - 😼 Hi, I'm AJ!
 - 🌌 Currently working on projects to create things I love and can benefit others.
 - 👾 My favorite hobbies are playing games, drawing, and going to the gym.
+- 📬 If you want to reach me, email me at terryant64@gmail.com.
 ```

 ---